WOOD FURNITURE, CLEANING FURNITURE

 - As you work your way around the item, rotate your cloth so you're not using the same side to clean the entire piece and leaving dirt behind.

 For a beautiful outcome, use these antique furniture polish tips and enjoy the luster of your restored pieces.
-Remember to test your furniture maintenance product on a small area of your polished furniture first, and clean on a regular basis to keep your antique piece free from grime, dirt and damage.
+Remember to test your Furniture Maintenance Product on a small area of your polished furniture first, and clean on a regular basis to keep your antique piece free from grime, dirt

 This article was brought to you by Colgate-Palmolive Company, the makers of Murphy® Oil Soap.
 The views and opinions expressed by the author do not reflect the position of the Colgate-Palmolive Company.